sawmon71293/LeaderBoard/README.md

 # 📖 LeaderBoard <a name="about-project"></a>

-**LeaderBoard** is an app utilizing ES6 modules, callback and promises and webpack
+**LeaderBoard** is an app utilizing ES6 modules, callback, promises and webpack

 ## 🛠 Built With <a name="built-with"></a>